Koorimikiran369/Koorimikiran369/README.md

 Data Scientist
 --------------

+I've been learning to code for 3 years, after switching careers.
+I started with Python, but have really found a passion for Data science

 * 🌍  I'm based in India
 * ✉️  You can contact me at [kiran.statistics93@gmail.com](mailto:kiran.statistics93@gmail.com)
 * 🧠  I'm learning Artificial Intelligence